spipm/BraekerCTF_2024_public/readme.md

 ### Winners

 Congrats to the teams thehackerscrew, KITCTF and TeamMidwayAtoll for winning the first, second and third place!
-They are awarded €769, €539 and €151 euros!
+They are awarded €769, €539 and €151!

 ## Background